 I always have a bag of frozen peas – to toss in with a fried egg and rice – on hand, and my basil plants are growing like crazy.
 “The conchigle…”, I thought.

 I took many liberties.
 Ignoring the pine nuts.
 Adding the basil when I was ready to eat instead of stirring it in from the get go.
 I thought this would improve the leftovers, but it turned out the sauce and the peas were much less leftover friendly than the basil.
 Enjoy this dish right after cooking, and you will have a better experience than eating it for lunch the next day.

 If you want to see how this recipe looks the right way, check out this post with pine nuts.
-To see a picture of how the dish was presented in the cookbook, and to read something much more lovely, click here.
-And enjoy.
+To see a picture of how the dish was presented in the cookbook, and to read something much more lovely, click on over to Orangette.
+Enjoy!

 - 1 lb conchiglie pasta